cyberjedi/TheSaltyParrot.com/DEV_NOTES.md

 # Development Notes

+## Documentation Maintenance
+- After the end of each prompt session, be sure to update the CODE_MAP.md with any changes.

 ## Color Scheme.

 - Always check the /css/styles.css when building new elements to ensure the correct colors are used.